 Developing critical reasoning, writing, and effective oral communication skills are key to success in law school and legal career.
 In addition, Loras offers a variety of undergraduate courses for students to explore and pursue their specific interest in law, and to help discern their vocation.
 Law-focused courses are offered in a variety of fields (e.g., Business, Criminal Justice, Politics, English, and Communication) and are open to all students.

-At Loras College, students with an interest in law have amazing opportunities to gain hands-on legal experience such as moot court, internships, and other student organizations, strengthening your understanding of trial procedures and connecting with like-minded peers.
-Pursuing legal internships provides invaluable exposure to the real-world legal field.
 Through Loras’ robust offerings, you can confirm your interest in law, stand out on law school applications, and get a head start on developing skills that will propel your legal career.
-Take advantage of these pre-law activities to maximize your practical legal preparation.

 St. Thomas More Pre-Law Society